deniskabana/react-persistent-state-hook/README.md

 <div align="center">
-  🚫 This project is no longer maintained - cue React v19 form handling.
+  🚫 This project is no longer maintained.
+Proved to be unnecessary and overengineered.
 </div>

 ---